 - (a) Carer's leave is available for a staff member's absence to provide care and support for a member of their immediate family or household under their care when they are ill.
 A full-time staff member is entitled to up to five days paid carer's leave per year.
 Fractional staff will be entitled to carer's leave on a proportionate basis.
 Carer's leave is non-cumulative.
 Proof of leave for four or more days must be supported by a medical certificate from a medical practitioner or a statutory declaration stating the illness of the person concerned.
-In addition, a staff member is entitled to use any sick leave entitlement. - (b) A staff member may elect, with the approval of the supervisor, to take leave without pay, recreation leave, or hours accumulated under the flexible hours arrangement for the purposes of providing care to a member of their immediate family or household who is ill. - (c) Casual staff are entitled to unpaid leave of up to two days per occasion and must supply a medical certificate from a medical practitioner or via a statutory declaration stating the illness of the person concerned. - 6.5 Bereavement / Compassionate leave - (a) Full-time and fractional staff members may be granted up to two days paid bereavement/compassionate leave on full pay, per occasion, when a member of their immediate family or a member of their household: - (i) contracts or develops a personal illness that poses a serious threat to their life; or - (ii) sustains a personal injury that poses a threat to their life; or - (iii) dies. - (b) For a death outside Australia, staff are entitled to an additional two days paid bereavement leave for travel purposes.
-A staff member can be required to show supporting evidence. - (c) Casual staff may be granted bereavement/compassionate leave on an unpaid basis as described above. - 6.6 Public holidays - (a) Staff are entitled to the following holidays, without loss of pay: - (i) New Year's Day, Good Friday, Easter Saturday, Easter Monday, Christmas Day and Boxing Day; and - (ii) The following days as prescribed in the relevant states, territories and localities: Australia Day, Anzac Day, Queen's Birthday and Labour Day; and - (iii) Any additional day as observed in the State of Queensland. - (b) Substitute days: - (i) When Christmas Day or Boxing Day is a Saturday or a Sunday, a holiday in lieu will be observed on 27 December and/or 28 December respectively. - (ii) When New Year's Day or Australia Day is a Saturday or a Sunday, a holiday in lieu will be observed on the next Monday. - (iii) Where in Queensland, public holidays are declared or prescribed on days other than those set out above, those days will constitute additional holidays for the purpose of this Agreement. - 6.7 University holiday Christmas / New Year close down
+In addition, a staff member is entitled to use any sick leave entitlement. - (b) A staff member may elect, with the approval of the supervisor, to take leave without pay, recreation leave, or hours accumulated under the flexible hours arrangement for the purposes of providing care to a member of their immediate family or household who is ill. - (c) Casual staff are entitled to unpaid leave of up to two days per occasion and must supply a medical certificate from a medical practitioner or via a statutory declaration stating the illness of the person concerned. - 6.5 Bereavement / Compassionate leave - (a) Full-time and fractional staff members may be granted up to three days paid bereavement/compassionate leave on full pay, per occasion, when a member of their immediate family or a member of their household: - (i) contracts or develops a personal illness that poses a serious threat to their life; or - (ii) sustains a personal injury that poses a threat to their life; or - (iii) dies. - (b) For a death outside Australia, staff are entitled to an additional two days paid bereavement leave for travel purposes.
+A staff member can be required to show supporting evidence. - (c) Bereavement/compassionate leave may also be granted in the event of early pregnancy loss. - (d) Casual staff may be granted bereavement/compassionate leave on an unpaid basis as described above. - 6.6 Public holidays - (a) Staff are entitled to the following holidays, without loss of pay: - (i) New Year's Day, Good Friday, Easter Saturday, Easter Monday, Christmas Day and Boxing Day; and - (ii) The following days as prescribed in the relevant states, territories and localities: Australia Day, Anzac Day, King's Birthday and Labour Day; and - (iii) Any additional day as observed in the State of Queensland. - (b) Substitute days: - (i) When Christmas Day or Boxing Day is a Saturday or a Sunday, a holiday in lieu will be observed on 27 December and/or 28 December respectively: - (ii) When New Year's Day or Australia Day is a Saturday or a Sunday, a holiday in lieu will be observed on the next Monday; and - (iii) Where in Queensland, public holidays are declared or prescribed on days other than those set out above, those days will constitute additional holidays for the purpose of this Agreement. - (c) A staff member may substitute the Australia Day public holiday for an alternate day off.
+The alternate day off must be agreed with the supervisor.

+6.7 University holiday - Christmas / New Year close down

-Any work day between Christmas Day and the next New Year's Day, which is not a public holiday, will be treated as a day off without loss of pay or recreation leave credits.
+Any work day between Christmas Day and the next New Year's Day, which is not a public holiday, will be treated as a day off without loss of pay or recreation leave entitlements.